ardafincan/TerminalChess/README.md

-# Fantasy Chess
+# Chess 2.0

-This project is being made for my "Data Structres" class term project.
+This project is a terminal chess game made with C++.

 ###  ***Currently on development phase.***